IEEE 802.11: 802.11-2016

 IEEE 802.11-2016 which was known as IEEE 802.11 REVmc, is a revision based on IEEE 802.11-2012, incorporating 5 amendments (11ae, 11aa, 11ad, 11ac, 11af).
 In addition, existing MAC and PHY functions have been enhanced and obsolete features were removed or marked for removal.
 Some clauses and annexes have been renumbered.

 802.11ah

 IEEE 802.11ah, published in 2017, defines a WLAN system operating at sub-1 GHz license-exempt bands.
-Due to the favorable propagation characteristics of the low frequency spectra, 802.11ah can provide improved transmission range compared with the conventional 802.11 WLANs operating in the 2.4 GHz and 5 GHz bands.
-802.11ah can be used for various purposes including large scale sensor networks, extended range hotspot, and outdoor Wi-Fi for cellular traffic offloading, whereas the available bandwidth is relatively narrow.
-The protocol intends consumption to be competitive with low power Bluetooth, at a much wider range.
+Due to the favorable propagation characteristics of the low-frequency spectra, 802.11ah can provide improved transmission range compared with the conventional 802.11 WLANs operating in the 2.4 GHz and 5 GHz bands.
+802.11ah can be used for various purposes including large-scale sensor networks, extended-range hotspots, and outdoor Wi-Fi for cellular WAN carrier traffic offloading, whereas the available bandwidth is relatively narrow.
+The protocol intends consumption to be competitive with low-power Bluetooth, at a much wider range.